Skip to main content

 }

-The manifest is serialized to canonical JSON (sorted keys, no whitespace) and hashed to create the Placement Commitment — a bytes32 value stored on-chain.
-This commitment is immutable; any change to field positions, assignments, or requirements changes the hash.
+The manifest is serialized to canonical JSON (sorted keys, no whitespace) and hashed to create the placement commitment, a bytes32 value stored on-chain.
+Any change to field positions, assignments, or requirements changes the hash.

-When a signer completes their fields, we don’t just store “signed: true”.
-We compute a Merkle root of their completed field IDs:
+When a signer completes their fields, we compute a Merkle root of their completed field IDs:

 1. Collect all field IDs the signer marked complete (sorted, deduplicated)